top of page

 Preparing the Licorice Root

 Begin by combining coarse licorice root with baking soda in a bowl.
 Add a small splash of water, just enough to moisten the mixture.
 Massage the mixture with your fingers to evenly distribute the baking soda throughout the licorice root.
-Leave the bowl as is and allow it to rest for a few hours.
+Leave the bowl as is and allow it to rest for a few hours at room temperature.

 Watching the Transformation

-During the resting period, you’ll notice the licorice root change color from a vibrant brown to a deep black.
+During the resting period, you will notice the licorice root change color from a vibrant brown to a deep black.
 This is completely normal and signals that the preparation is on track.
 Once the licorice root has darkened, it’s ready for the next step.

 Straining the Licorice Root